-- Definition, from scratch of the AIV plan, and extensions of the existing AIV plan; - Derivation and construction of plans and schedules at several levels; - Monitoring and assistance in replanning of project execution.
+- definition, from scratch and as extension, of the AIV plan - derivation and construction of plans and schedules at several levels - monitoring and assistance in replanning of project execution

-Especially on the last point, the planning tool will differ from current planning systems, and assistance in replanning will indeed be the principal objective of OPTIMUM-AIV.
-The advantage of using knowledge-based techniques will be a more flexible system in which planning knowledge is explicitly represented.
+Especially on the last point the planning tool will differ from current planning systems, and assistance in replanning will indeed be the principal objective of OPTIMUM-AIV.
+The advantage of using knowledge based techniques will be a more flexible system in which planning knowledge is explicitly represented.
 The knowledge concerning conflict resolution and replanning will be incorporated and used to assist the users in generating feasible plans and solving problems during plan execution.